Phase-space analysis of dark energy models in non-minimally coupled theories of gravity: Stability analysis and physical results

 \section{Stability analysis and physical results}

+In this section, we conclude with the stability analysis of the dark energy potentials presented above for the different gravity scenarios.
+Here, we examine the stability of the alternative scalar field description for minimal and non-minimally coupled frameworks, highlighting the differences with the standard scalar field.
+In this way, we can observe whether the properties of the alternative dark energy alter the cosmological background.

-In this section, we finally end up with the stability analysis of the above presented dark energy potentials for the different gravity scenarios, inside the gravitational trinity of gravity.
-Particularly, we look for the presence of attractors, that are specific critical points characterized by: \begin{itemize} \item[-] \textbf{Stable node}, occurring if the eigenvalues of the Jacobian matrix are all negative. \item[-] \textbf{Stable spiral}, arising if the real parts of the eigenvalues are negative and the determinant of the matrix computed at the critical point is negative. \end{itemize} In the opposite case, the critical point could be a saddle point, i.e., an unstable node or an unstable spiral.
+Particularly, we look for the presence of attractors, which are specific critical points characterized by \cite{DAgostino:2018ngy,Carloni:2023egi}: \begin{itemize} \item[-] \textbf{Stable node}, occurring if the eigenvalues of the Jacobian matrix are all negative. \item[-] \textbf{Stable spiral}, arising if the real parts of the eigenvalues are negative and the determinant of the matrix computed at the critical point is negative. \end{itemize} In the opposite case, the critical point could be a saddle point, i.e., an unstable node or an unstable spiral.

 More precisely, following Ref. \cite{Copeland:2006wr}, we classify

 \begin{itemize} \item[-] a saddle point to have at least one negative and one positive eigenvalue; \item[-] a unstable node to have all positive eigenvalues; \item[-] a unstable spiral to have critical points with eigenvalues that have positive real parts. \end{itemize}